 A middle-grade novel narrated by Subie, a Subaru Forester.
 The true story of a 30,000km drive through ten African countries over 17 months.
 For ages 12-14.
 All 21 chapters drafted.

-I also run a school meals charity in Uganda, which has taught me more about governance, trust, and getting things done with limited resources than any boardroom I have ever sat in.
-I find that people relax when they sense a moderator has actually lived something rather than just studied it.
+I also run a school meals charity in Uganda, which has taught me more about governance, trust, and getting things done with limited resources than any boardroom I've ever sat in.

-If you are organising a panel and want a moderator who will take it seriously, do the preparation, and make your speakers feel both challenged and comfortable, I would be glad to talk.
+If you're organising a panel and want a moderator who will take it seriously, do the preparation, and make your speakers feel both challenged and comfortable, I'd be glad to talk.

 Panellist - Sustainable Asset Management and Active Ownership Book Launch